ibm-js/delite/docs/master/Selection.md

 `delite/Selection` is a [`delite/Widget`](Widget.html) subclass which adds the ability for a widget to manage the selection state of its internal items.

-This is typically used in conjunction with [`delite/StoreMap`](StoreMap.html) to manage the selection of the render items created by the store mixin.
+This is typically used in conjunction with [`delite/StoreMap`](StoreMap.html) to manage the selection of the data or render items created by the store mixin.

 ##### Table of Contents
 [Using Selection](#using)